kikettas/Xamapod/README.md

 # xamapod
-A tool to export a Cocoapods library to a Xamarin project
+A tool to export a Cocoapods library into a Xamarin project